Common reasons for medical device recalls

 Quality systems for Software as a Medical Device – IMDFR guidance can be found by clicking here.

-Click here for online courses relating to Deviations, Complaints, Medicinal Product Recalls, and other GMP requirements for medical devices and pharmaceutical products.
+Click here for online courses relating to Deviations, Complaints, Medicinal Product Recalls, and other compliance requirements for medical devices and pharmaceutical products.